SourabhSomdeve/Competitive-programming/README.md

-# This repositories is for competative programming
+# In this repo I have solve the problems of various competative coding platforms.

 # Hackerrank-Solutions